-You should record and book all bank holiday leave on myPlace.
+For colleagues who were in post after 1st December 2000, you should record and book all bank holiday leave via Dynamics 365.

 General obligations to Barnardo's

 Barnardo's recognises and respects that everyone has the right to conduct their private life.
 However, you should avoid situations where other interests conflict with your obligations to Barnardo's.
 Our aim must always be for "the best interests of Barnardo's".
 The following is therefore intended for your protection and the preservation of Barnardo's integrity and public image.